-EBN debuted 30 years ago to help answer the timeless questions of how the electronics industry should organize, manage its supply chain, and navigate its boom-and-bust cycles.
+EBN debuted in 1971 to help answer the timeless questions of how the electronics industry should organize, manage its supply chain, and navigate its boom-and-bust cycles.

 Those cycles have become more unpredictable in recent years, as the supply chain has grown much more global.
 The industry must be all the more ready to nimbly and swiftly manage any changes at suppliers, contract manufacturers, and retailers (and even end customers) in geographically diverse markets.

 While the cycles may never be eradicated, we can anticipate and understand them, manage them more intelligently, and dramatically reduce their impact.